DakshanaDakshuGitHub/100DaysofCoding/CodeDay009.md

-## Given the year number.
+### Given the year number.
 You need to check if this year is a leap year.
 If it is, print LEAP, otherwise print COMMON.
+#### SAMPLE:
 ```
 Example input
 2012